 Figure.
-6. The comparison of experimental data and simulation results.
+6. The comparison of experimental data and simulation results (voltage as a function of current density).

 The comparison of experimental data is shown in Figure 6.
 The average relative error is ca. 1%, while the maximum relative error reaches almost 10%.
 The chart indicates the model shows good prediction of experimental data, thus it could be used for examination of cell performance when operating with a mixture of methane and steam.